All Episodes

 Now, here's the media montage.

-Of course, now if Bush had done this, it would have been portrayed as a horrible breach protocol and an international incident, but with Obama, it's everybody else's fault but his.
+Of course, now, if Bush had done this, it would have been portrayed as a horrible breach of protocol and an international incident.

-The orchestra mistakenly played the British national anthem, God Save the Queen before the President was done.
+The orchestra mistakenly played the British national anthem, God Save the Queen, before the president was done.

 He forged on undeterred.

-Interrupting the President's toast.
+Interrupting the president's toast.

-The band started up before he was finished with his toast.
+Band started up before he was finished with his toast.

 The band struck up the national anthem.

-special moment turned awkward when the orchestra started playing God Save the Queen while the president was still toasting.
+The special moment turned awkward when the orchestra started playing God Save the Queen while the president was still toasting.

-Oral Bauer, I don't think he knew what to do.
+Poor Obama, I don't think he knew what to do.

-Somebody in the president's protocol staff clearly didn't brief him well enough to She kind of left him hanging.
+Somebody in the president's protocol staff clearly didn't brief him well enough.

-It would have killed her if you really did.
+It would have killed her.

-She could have just said the heck with the protocol, I'll clink your glass.
+She could have just said, heck with the protocol.

 See, Queen botched it.